 Please note the following conditions:

-Students transferring from another US college or university are required to complete at least one semester before transferring.
-With the application for admission, students must submit a complete official transcript.
-Official transcripts must be sent directly to the admission's office from all previously and currently attended colleges or universities.
-A list of courses in progress must also be sent.
-Missouri S&T’s International Student School Transfer Eligibility form must be completed by the international student advisor from the US educational institution the student is currently attending so that the student's SEVIS record can be transferred from the current school to S&T. The form should be emailed to S&T's office of international and cultural affairs at firstname.lastname@example.org or faxed to 573-341-4024.
+Missouri S&T's International Student School Transfer Eligibility form must be completed by the international student advisor from the US educational institution the student is currently attending so that the student's SEVIS record can be transferred from the current school to S&T. The form should be emailed to S&T's office of international enrollment at email@example.com.

 - Applicants: A bank statement made by the sponsor or bank indicating source and amount of funds available per year.

-Note: Your application for admission will not be given consideration until items one through three (English verification, application fee, complete transcripts) have been received.
+Note: Your application for admission will not be given consideration until transcripts have been received.
 The I-20 cannot be processed without a financial statement.
-If your completed application materials are not received by the deadlines indicated below, admission may be delayed one semester.
+Application materials should be received by the following recommended deadlines.

 - Fall semester – June 15